abhibhargav29/MLearns/README.md

 ## SVM
 <p align="justify">
 We have implemented kernel SVM with linear, polynomial and rbf kernel.
+This SVM class can only do binary classification.
+We have used cvxopt library to find solutions to the equation.
+The fit method forms the kernel matrix and computes the solution for the weight vector and intercept.
+The project method finds the projection of point on the plane and using the sign of that projection we find the class of that point.
+The accuracies of this model were not comparable to sklearn's but the hyperparameter-accuracy comparison was similar.
 </p>

 ## Decision Tree